 The University has contractual agreements with numerous healthcare institutions and facilities throughout the New England area and beyond, which provide the necessary clinical experiences in anesthesia.
 Clinical training sites may be added to sites already in use, and may serve as complete training sites or may offer specialty training as part of the overall clinical program.
 These sites represent primary and enrichment clinical sites.
-Students will be afforded appropriate input in assignment of sites; however, sites are assigned by the program clinical director and are not optional, as they may provide the student with required experiences to qualify for certification.
+Sites may become unavailable, before or after a student has been assigned to that site.
+It is the responsibility of the Program to place the student in another clinical rotation, which at times, may not be in the most optimal geographical location for the student to travel and/or may not be available at the exact time when the rotation is to start.
+All attempts will be made to move the student closer to their home base if the opportunity arises.
+Students will be afforded appropriate input in assignment of sites; however, sites are assigned by the Assistant Program Director (Director of Clinical Education) or a designate and are not optional as they may provide the student with required experiences to qualify for certification.

-Aroostock Medical Center, Presque Isle, Maine Bridgton Hospital, Bridgton, Maine Cary Medical Center, Caribou Maine Central Maine Medical Center, Lewiston, Maine Concord Hospital, Concord, New Hampshire Cottage Hospital, Woodsville, New Hampshire Dartmouth-Hitchcock Medical Center, Lebanon, New Hampshire Eastern Maine Medical Center, Bangor, Maine Elliot Hospital, Manchester, New Hampshire Emerson Hospital, Concord, Massachusetts Goodall Hospital, Sanford, Maine Health Alliance Hospital (UMass), Leominster, Massachusetts Houlton Regional Hospital, Houlton, Maine Johns Hopkins Hospital, Baltimore, Maryland Maine Coast Memorial Hospital, Ellsworth, Maine Maine General Hospital, Augusta, Maine Maine General Medical Center, Waterville, Maine Maine Medical Center, Portland, Maine Mayo Regional Hospital, Dover-Foxcroft, Maine Mercy Hospital, Portland, Maine Millinocket Regional Hospital, Millinocket, Maine Morton Plant.
-Clearwater Beach.
-Florida Northeastern Vermont Regional Hospital.
-St. Johnsbury, Vermont Plastic Surgery Associates, Portland, Maine Riverview Dental Clinic, Portland, Maine Southern Maine Medical Center, Biddeford, Maine St. Joseph Hospital, Nashua, New Hampshire St. Vincent Hospital, Worchester, Massachusetts University of Massachusetts Worcester, Worcester, Massachusetts Veterans Administration Hospital, (Togus), Augusta, Maine Wentworth Douglass Hospital, Dover, New Hampshire
+Aroostock Medical Center, Presque Isle, Maine

+Bridgton Hospital, Bridgton, Maine

+Cary Medical Center, Caribou Maine

+Central Maine Medical Center, Lewiston, Maine

+Concord Hospital, Concord, New Hampshire

+Cottage Hospital, Woodsville, New Hampshire

+Dartmouth-Hitchcock Medical Center, Lebanon, New Hampshire

+Eastern Maine Medical Center, Bangor, Maine

+Elliot Hospital, Manchester, New Hampshire

+Emerson Hospital, Concord, Massachusetts

+Goodall Hospital, Sanford, Maine

+Health Alliance Hospital (UMass), Leominster, Massachusetts

+Houlton Regional Hospital, Houlton, Maine

+Maine Coast Memorial Hospital, Ellsworth, Maine

+Maine General Hospital, Augusta, Maine

+Maine General Medical Center, Waterville, Maine

+Maine Medical Center, Portland, Maine

+Mayo Regional Hospital, Dover-Foxcroft, Maine

+Mercy Hospital, Portland, Maine

+Millinocket Regional Hospital, Millinocket, Maine

+Morton Plant, Clearwater Beach, Florida

+Northeastern Vermont Regional Hospital, St. Johnsbury, Vermont

+Parkview Adventist Medical Center, Brunswick, Maine

+Plastic Surgery Associates, Portland, Maine

+St. Joseph Hospital, Nashua, New Hampshire

+St. Vincent Hospital, Worchester, Massachusetts

+University of Massachusetts Worcester, Worcester, Massachusetts

+Veterans Administration Hospital, (Togus), Augusta, Maine

+Wentworth Douglass Hospital, Dover, New Hampshire

+York Hospital, York, ME

 A complete updated list of clinical affiliation sites is maintained on the Typhon web site along with web addresses and contact information.
-Students are required to access this information at least a month prior to clinical rotation and contact the clinical coordinator for information regarding the rotation to the site.
+Students will receive a letter stating this information also.
+Students are required to access this information at least 6 weeks prior to clinical rotation and contact the Clinical Coordinator for information regarding the rotation to the site.